Faq's

 It is during the first two months that our lawyers will carry legal work to set up your DMP plan and deal with the harassments.

-22. Why I would still pay interest during a DMP?
+22. Why would I still pay interest during a DMP?

 23. Can I pay my fees after 2 months?